autobuck/scratching/README.md

 *Timer*

-`int timer()` Returns the number of seconds since the program started.

 `void resetTimer()` Set the timer to 0.

+`void addTimer()` Adds additional timer values.
+You start with 0, then add 1, 2, and so on.

+`void resetTimer(int number)` Resets a specific timer.

+`float timer(int timerNumber)` Returns time since timer X was initialized or reset.

+`float timer()` Returns a decimal value for the number of seconds since the program started.

+`void resetTimer(int timerNumber)` Resets a specific timer.

 *”Ask” functionality to read a String of user input